 TITLE: Accreditation/Substantive Change NUMBER: TL 1.00

-AUTHORITY:
+AUTHORITY: SEE ALSO:

-Florida Statute: FS 1004.65 SEE ALSO:
+Florida Statutes: FS 1004.65 SACSCOC Principles: §14

-State Board Rule: SBR 6A-14.060 •
+State Board Rule: SBR 6A-14.060

-SACSCOC Principles of Accreditation
+DATE ADOPTED: 05/89 BOARD SECRETARY:

-DATE ADOPTED: 05/89 REVISED: 04/13; 04/15; 03/19 BOARD SECRETARY:
+REVISED: 04/13; 04/15; 03/19 Daiste

-To establish the Board's intent to remain an accredited institution and to establish the requirements necessary to ensure timely coordination and notification of substantive changes to Northwest Florida (NWF) State College's regional accrediting body, the Southern Association of Colleges and Schools, Commission on Colleges (SACSCOC)
+To establish the Board's intent to remain an accredited institution and to establish the requirements necessary to ensure timely coordination and notification of substantive changes to the College's regional accrediting body, the Southern Association of Colleges and Schools, Commission on Colleges (SACSCOC)

-It is the intention of the Board of Trustees that NWF State College shall continue to maintain accreditation by the Southern Association of Colleges and Schools.
+It is the intention of the Board of Trustees that the College shall continue to maintain accreditation by the Southern Association of Colleges and Schools.
 The policy complies with the SACSCOC Principles of Accreditation: Foundations for Quality, as well, as the Commission's policies and guidelines.
 This policy is applicable to all campuses, centers, divisions, and departments.